jalibu/MMM-Jast/README.md

 ## Features
 - Uses Yahoo Finance API to collect current stock values
+- Easy to use
+- No API Key required
 - Vertical scrolling
 - Horizontal scrolling
 - Depot value growth summary

 ## Installing the Module
-Navigate to the MagicMirror subfolder "modules" and execute the following command `git clone https://github.com/jalibu/MMM-Jast.git`
+Navigate to the MagicMirror subfolder "modules" and execute the following command
+`git clone https://github.com/jalibu/MMM-Jast.git`

 Install dependencies with